-My work is regulated by the ethical standards of good practice, outlined by the British Association for Counselling and Psychotherapy (BACP) www.bacp.co.uk , of which I am a member.
-Also underpinning my practice is my dedication to providing an equal service to all clients, this means that I work to affirm individuals within minority groups, improving upon the standards set within the Equality Act (2010) www.gov.uk/guidance/equality-act-2010-guidance .
+My work is regulated by the ethical standards of good practice outlined by the British Association for Counselling and Psychotherapy (BACP www.bacp.co.uk of which I am a registered member.
+Also underpinning my practice is my dedication to providing an equal service to all clients, this means that I work to affirm individuals within marginalised, socially excluded groups, thus improving upon the standards set within the Equality Act (2010) www.gov.uk/guidance/equality-act-2010-guidance .
 I also comply with the General Data Protection Regulation (GDPR) www.gov.uk/government/publications/guide-to-the-general-data-protection-regulation www.gov.uk/government/publications/guide-to-the-general-data-protection-regulation therefore, I recognise the safety of your personal details, and so reduce the possibility of a breach in confidentiality.

 You may request or remove any personal stored data and information in accordance to GDPR.
 If we are unable to discuss a concern with my practice with me, then you may contact the BACP if you have a complaint.